No. 6 Alabama adds another SEC title, edges LSU at tourney

 UP NEXT

-LSU, ready to make to make consecutive NCAA Tournament appearances for the first time since 2005 and 2006, planned to stay in Nashville and travel Monday to Indiana.
+LSU is expecting to make consecutive NCAA Tournament appearances for the first time since 2005 and 2006.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker